kreate-art/kreate-index/README.md

-# teiki-index
+# Kreate Index

-This repository contains the Teiki index implementation in Generation I.
+This repository contains the Kreate Index implementation in Gen I.

 ## Docker